kyegomez/MORPHEUS-1/README.md

 MIT

 # Todo
-- [ ] Implement the scatter in the end of the decoder to output spatial outputs
+- [ ] Implement the scatter in the end of the decoder to output spatial outputs which are 4d?

-- [ ] Implement a full model with the depth of the decoder layers
+- [x] Implement a full model with the depth of the decoder layers

 - [ ] Change all the MHAs to Multi Query Attentions